 - Compulsory minimum 1 language or optional modern language

-- Recommendation to study either Geography or History to complete the Ebacc suite of subjects
+- Compulsory either Geography or History to complete the Ebacc suite of subjects

 Most students undertake 4 options but some students may require an alternative curriculum and so will follow fewer option subjects depending on their individual needs.

 All students begin on 4 courses.
 A variety of specialist packages are also on offer such as a Medical Sciences; Education, Training & Public Services; Business & Enterprise; Science, Technology, Engineering & Maths (STEM); Art & Creative Industries and Law which offer links for applied learning within these various sectors.